roy-t/MiniRTS/MiniRTS/Worklist.md

 ## Known Issues

 - Sometimes transparency effects from the sunlight disappear when zooming in.
 Possibly due to the camera for that cascade not seeing the object anymore, even though backface culling and z-culling are disabled.
 This can usually be prevented by tweaking the cascade distances.
+- Particles are rendered last in the shadow map state, might 'shadow' on a stained glass window that is in front of it.